 - “Gaztelugatxe” – “There’s an island off the coast of Spain that houses a church.
 The church has 230 steps to the top, and it’s said that it’s worth the climb.
 What a great expression.
 Gaztelugatxe can now mean, ‘it’s a lot of steps, but worth it.’
 The opposite of fast and easy but worthless.”

 The first two posts referenced above talk about ‘daily practice’ and while I may not post every day, I would say that I do something on Maldives Complete every day – respond to emails, update date, investigate leads, research pieces, etc. His thoughts help to express the answer to the 2nd most frequently asked question that I get (the first being “What is the best resort”), and that is “Why do you do Maldives Complete?”.

 If you work at something fun, then you will never have to work.
 That is part of the spirit of why I do Maldives Complete (still the second most frequently asked question about the website).
 I value keeping my creative edge sharp in much the same way that I enjoy keeping my physical fitness up.
 The problem is that tedious gym sessions can be a painful and boring way to workout.
-Which is why I enjoy activities like ballroom and Latin dancing, basketball, and rowing all of which provide an engaging and enjoyable way to keep the [fitness] up.
+Which is why I enjoy activities like ballroom and Latin dancing, basketball, and rowing all of which provide an engaging and enjoyable way to keep the conditioning strong.
 Similarly, my hobby of Maldives Complete pays considerable dividends in my professional life.
 Here a few pieces of advice which resonate with me and illustrate this concept of life-long exercise of the creativity muscle…

 - “Practice any art, music, singing, dancing, acting, drawing, painting, sculpting, poetry, fiction, essays, reportage, no matter how well or badly, not to get money and fame, but to experience becoming, to find out what’s inside you, to make your soul grow.” – Kurt Vonnegut